convisoappsec/conviso-docs/docs/integrations/sonarcloud.md

 </div>

 Now you have your User Token.
-To get the Organization ID, follow the steps below.
+To get the Organization ID, follow the steps below:

 1. Click on the Organization tab
 2. Click on the Organization you want to integrate